Gender in youth sports in the United States: Participation rates in youth sports by gender

 Age and social class contribute to differences in gender participation.
 Half of low-income parents agreed that their schools and communities were not meeting the needs of girls as much as those of boys (Hessel, 2000).
 More African-American and Hispanic parents feel schools and communities are failing their daughters.
 Boys in immigrant families are more likely to play sports than girls are.
 Nearly a quarter (23%) of children have at least one parent born outside the United States.
 Compared to boys, girls in immigrant families report lower rates of athletic participation.
-Many immigrant parents also hold more traditional attitudes toward girls' and boys' interest in sports (Sabo and Veliz, 2008).
-However, girls are exploring a wider array of sports and exercise activities than boys do, including traditional, recreational and newly emerging sports such as cheerleading, dance, double dutch and volleyball.
-Boys focus more on traditional sports and exercise activities, which, most often, take the form of organized school and community sports (Sabo and Veliz, 2008).
+Many immigrant parents also hold more traditional attitudes toward girls' and boys' interest in sports.
+However, girls are exploring a wider array of sports and exercise activities than boys do, including traditional, recreational and newly emerging sports such as cheerleading, dance, Double Dutch and volleyball.
+Boys focus more on traditional sports and exercise activities, which, most often, take the form of organized school and community sports.
 In short, progress on the gender front in U.S. sports has been made, but it remains uneven, and it is often poor and urban girls who are being left behind.

-Girls of color are doubly impacted by both gender and race discrimination in sport (Sabo and Veliz, 2008).
-Fifteen percent of all girls and 16% of all boys who participate in sports are African-American.
+Youth sports are racially and ethnically diverse.
+Girls of color are doubly impacted by both gender and race discrimination in sport.
+15% percent of all girls and 16% of all boys who participate in sports are African-American.
 17% of female athletes and 15% of male athletes are Hispanic, while Asian girls and boys comprise 8% and 12%, respectively, of children who play sports.
 And yet, proportionally fewer girls of color are involved with sports than white girls.
+More African-American and Hispanic parents feel schools and communities are failing their daughters.
 Girls of color are also much more likely than their male counterparts to be non-athletes.
 The same discrepancies across racial and ethnic groups do not exist among boys.